Desirea98/Desirea98/README.md

 ### 🚀 Brief Introduction

-I am currently seeking my second Java development internship opportunity, particularly interested in Java development, LLM application development, and consumer-facing product development roles.
+I am currently an intern on the main site recommendation system within the Community Science department at Kuaishou, primarily acting as a liaison between users and algorithm engineers.
 My first professional experience was at Yum China, where I was primarily responsible for technology platform development and maintenance, and empowering QA departments with LLM and AIGC technologies.

 ---